-TEACH Public Schools is committed to maintaining a workplace where employees are free to raise good faith concerns regarding certain business practices, specifically: (1) reporting suspected violations of law, including but not limited to federal laws and regulations; (2) providing truthful information in connection with an inquiry or investigation by a court, agency, law enforcement, or other governmental body; and (3) identifying potential violations of TEACH Public School's Employee Handbook.
+TEACH Public Schools is committed to maintaining a workplace where employees are free to raise good faith concerns regarding certain business practices, specifically: (1) reporting suspected violations of law, including but not limited to federal laws and regulations; (2) providing truthful information in connection with an inquiry or investigation by a court, agency, law enforcement, or other governmental body; and (3) identifying potential violations of TEACH Public Schools policy, specifically the policies contained in TEACH Public School's Employee Handbook.

-An employee who wishes to report a suspected violation of law or TEACH Public Schools policy may do so by contacting the Human Resources Director or Board Chair.
-In order to access contact information for Board Chair please use this link: https://www.teachps.org/board-contact-information
+An employee who wishes to report a suspected violation of law or TEACH Public Schools policy may do so by contacting the Board Members.